jwworth/n-plus/README.md

 ### Preloading

-The `preload` method ships with ActiveRecord and is explored in the user controller.
-Here is what you will see there:
+The `preload` method ships with `ActiveRecord::QueryMethods`.
+It does what its name suggests; preloading the records associated with the model it is called on.
+This reduces the overall amount of queries needed.

+Here's what you'll see in the users controller:

     # Return all users with comments preloaded
     # (Views: 1839.3ms | ActiveRecord: 2112.8ms)